Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Witness Condition

 and similarly for the $\tau$-version.

-The intuitive reason for imposing this condition is to rule out situations in which learnability simply cannot hold.
-For instance, consider a setting with $\cF = \{f^*, f_1, f_2, \ldots\}$ where, for all $j$, with probability $1 - 1/j$, we have $\loss_{f_j} = 0$ and $\loss_{\fopt} = \frac{1}{1 - 1/j}$, while with probability $1/j$, we have $\loss_f = 2 j$ and $\loss_{\fopt} = 0$.
-Then for all $j$, $\E[\loss_{f_j}- \loss_{\fopt}] = 1$, but as $j \rightarrow \infty$, empirically we will never {\em witness the badness of $f_j$\/} as it almost surely achieves lower loss than $\fopt$.
-On the other hand, if the excess loss is upper bounded by some constant $b$, we may always take $u = b$ and $c = 1$ so that a witness condition is trivially satisfied.
-Below we provide several nontrivial examples besides bounded excess losses and finite $\cF$ in which the witness condition holds. \commentout{ As the examples show, the witness condition still often holds as long as the {\em risk\/} of $\cF$ is bounded in the sense that $\sup_{f \in \cF} \xsrisk{f} < \infty$; this can immediately be seen for finite $\cF$, but the examples go well beyond that case; in some cases (Example~\ref{ex:glm-II}), we will need to impose a particular $\tau$ which slightly weakens the obtainable bounds.
-In case even the risks are unbounded, the $\tau$-witness condition can still hold with a particular $\tau$ to which we return in Section~\ref{sec:grip}, Theorem~\ref{thm:main-unbounded}, but the results in the present section invariably deal with bounded risk.}
+The intuitive reason for imposing this condition is to rule out situations in which learnability simply cannot hold. {For instance, consider a setting with $\cF = \{f^*, f_1, f_2, \ldots\}$ where $\loss_{\fopt} = 1$ with probability 1 and, for each $j \geq 1$, $\loss_{f_j}$ is equal to 0 with probability $1 - \frac{1}{j}$ and equal to $2j$ with probability $\frac{1}{j}$.
+Then for all $j$, $\E [ \loss_{f_j} - \loss_{\fopt} ] = 1$, but as $j \rightarrow \infty$, empirically we will never \emph{witness the badness of $f_j$} as it almost surely achieves lower loss than $\fopt$.} On the other hand, if the excess loss is upper bounded by some constant $b$, we may always take $u = b$ and $c = 1$ so that a witness condition is trivially satisfied.
+Below we provide several nontrivial examples besides bounded excess losses and finite $\cF$ in which the witness condition holds.

 The following result shows how the witness condition, combined with the strong central condition, leads to fast-rate excess risk bounds: \begin{lemma} Let $\bar{\eta} > 0$.
 Assume that the $\bar{\eta}$-strong central condition (\ref{eqn:central}) holds and let, for arbitrary $0 < \eta < \bar\eta$, $c_u := \frac{1}{c} \frac{\eta u + 1}{1 - \frac{\eta}{\bar{\eta}}}$.
 Suppose further that the $(u,c)$-witness condition holds for $u > 0$ and $c \in (0, 1]$.
 Then for all $f \in \cF$, all $\eta \in (0, \bar{\eta})$: